 Craig Daniel is a partner and co-founder of Gluck Daniel LLP.
 Craig is a litigator with expertise in a broad range of commercial, real estate, and intellectual property matters.
-He divides his practice between complex business litigation disputes involving small-to-midsize companies, and real estate litigation involving Homeowners Associations, Purchase/Sale disputes, Partitions, and other matters.
+He divides his practice between complex business litigation disputes involving small-to-midsize companies, and real estate litigation involving purchase/sale disputes, partitions, and other matters.

-Craig has achieved significant successes for clients in arbitrations, mediations, and settlement negotiations.
+Craig has achieved significant successes for clients in trials, arbitrations, mediations, and settlement negotiations.

 Craig spent the first decade of his legal career at Cooley LLP, where he was recognized by colleagues and clients as an effective advocate, negotiator, and counselor, representing large public companies, startups, and individuals.
 Craig also led Cooley’s pro bono efforts, winning a pro bono award for the San Francisco office.